 American Achievement: the Apollo 11 Moon Shot

 While American technological and political achievements are numerous, few are as resonant as the great Space Race of the 1960s.
 This included the Mercury, Gemini, and Apollo space programs that reached their triumphant apex with the Apollo 11 mission that saw astronauts Neil Armstrong and Edwin “Buzz” Aldrin land on the moon and their safe return, along with command module pilot Michael Collins, to Earth.
-The United States Mint is releasing a seven coin commemorative program to mark the 50th Anniversary of the Apollo 11 mission and the moon landing.
-The series will have broad appeal for numismatic collectors as well as technology and space buffs alike.
+The United States Mint released a seven coin commemorative program earlier this year to mark the 50th Anniversary of the Apollo 11 mission and the moon landing.
+The series has a broad appeal for numismatic collectors as well as technology and space buffs alike.

 Commemorating the 50th Anniversary of the Apollo moon landing is really an attempt to capture the vibrant spirit of the Sixties and of the extraordinary achievements of America and Americans.
 The “one small step for man… one giant leap for mankind” celebrated with these commemorative issues, will live on as one of the most powerful and truly amazing moments ever achieved in human history.